elementary/granite/README.md

     ninja

-To install, use `ninja install`
+To install, use `sudo ninja install`

-    ninja install
+    sudo ninja install

 To see a demo app of Granite's widgets, run `granite-demo` after installing it: